-NDC Executives hit back at Captain Smart over Bagbin allegations
+NDC executives hit back at Captain Smart over Bagbin allegations

 “We just want Mr. Smart to know that he and his paymasters cannot pull the people’s Speaker down,” the statement which was signed by Amarh Evans, Deputy Organizer for Tema East NDC said.

-It is in response to Mr. Smart’s dig-up of portions of the Auditor General’s report for 2,000 or so, in which Hon.
+It is in response to Mr. Smart’s dig up of portions of Auditor-General’s report for 2,000 or so, in which Hon.
 Bagbin, who was then Minority leader, had been cited by the Auditor for 66,860,237 old cedis that he is said to have received from the Ghana Ports and Harbours Authority.

 According to the report, the money accumulated in the form of 18.57 million old cedis (about Ghc1.8million) that had been given to a group of women, the Sombo women’s group to fund livelihood projects through the instrumentality of Hon.
 Bagbin, who was then Minority Leader.